fredmelka/breakoutmayhem/readme.md

 # _Crazy Breakout Mayhem Game_
-#

 ## About the project

  This repository is the first coding project built entirely from the ground-up in the course of my Web Development formation.

- Its purpose is to practice and rehearse concepts and languages.
+ Its purpose is to practice and rehearse coding concepts and programming languages.

  Project specification was to develop a game app.